British Expats – please cancel your Premium Bonds now!!

 This once beautiful relationship, a way to save tax-free and support the UK government in 100% safety – now needs urgent intervention.

-Premium Bonds are a savings account via the UK Government where the interest is based on a monthly prize draw and the annual prize rate is just 1% from December 2020.
+Premium Bonds are a savings account via the UK Government where the interest is based on a monthly prize draw and the annual prize rate is just 3.7% as of July 2023.

 Even if you line up everyone with £1,000 worth of Premium Bonds in order of their year’s winnings, the person halfway along would have won… not a penny!
 In fact, you’d need to walk past nearly two-thirds of the line until you hit the first £25 winner.